Source:

 September 8, 1666.

-My cousin, I thank you for having wished to testify to me yourself by your letter your disposition to be a friend of mine.
+I thank you for having wished to testify to me yourself by your letter your disposition to be a friend of mine.
 I accept your offers with gratitude, assuring you that I am impatient to be in Rome, to be able to know such an honest man as you; because your reputation, responding to the choice of the King of France my brother, I am persuaded that you deserve all esteem, and I am quite ready to do you justice, hoping that you will be a witness to me that I deserve the friendship of the King your master, such as it is, by the sincere and true friendship which I will mark to him on all occasions.
 I pray to God that He will keep you, my cousin, in His holy and worthy protection.

 Above: Kristina.